PutAttributes

 Yes

 Flag to specify whether to replace the Attribute/Value or to add a new Attribute/Value.
-The default setting is false.
+X can be any positive integer or 0.

 No